 How will the institution ensure that the gtPathways waiver will not create barriers to student transfer?

 Upon receipt of an institutional request for a gtPathways waiver, Department staff will place the request on the agenda of an upcoming meeting of the General Education Council and invite institutional representatives to attend the meeting to answer questions.
 The General Education Council may offer a recommendation to the Department based on information provided by the requesting institution.
 Department staff will then determine whether to recommend to the Commission 1) a full/blanket waiver of gtPathways curriculum requirements; 2) a modified/limited waiver; or 3) no waiver.
 In the event a modified/limited waiver is recommended by staff and approved by the Commission, the staff would enter into a Memorandum of Understanding with the institution or system to include details on the parameters of the curriculum variation, the waiver duration, and the verification process.

+7.03 Colorado GenEd Foundational Skills Credential

+The Colorado GenEd Foundational Skills Credential is a mechanism to formally recognize students when they have fulfilled all gtPathways requirements.
+The credential rewards students for achieving a significant milestone in their degree pathways and highlights the in-demand skills and competencies that are developed through general education – competencies that employers indicate regularly are foundational for workplace success, including civic engagement, creative thinking, critical thinking, diversity and global learning, information literacy, inquiry and analysis, problem solving, quantitative literacy, and written communication.

+The Colorado GenEd Foundational Skills Credential is designed to be awarded to students who have completed all gtPathways requirements and appear on the academic transcript similar to other academic credentials including degrees, certificates, minors, and areas of concentration.
+Recognizing that some institutions require additional general education courses that go above and beyond gtPathways, institutions may require students to meet the institution’s full general education requirements before issuing the award.
+It is the prerogative of institutions to determine whether to award the credential, as well as the credential name, documentation, and method of award.

 8.00 Transfer Options for Students